Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 <ul>
   <li>Objects can be added and removed at will simply by toggling them on/off in the hierarchy(dont click them if they are complex objects), but they will take time to appear</li>
   <li>If you change the emissiveness of an object, you need to dissable and re-enable its parent(basically reloading it) if you want to take advantage of NEE correctly sampling it</li>
-  <li>If you use normal maps, they need to be in unity normal map format, and emissive masks need to have at least 1 component be red as thats what I use to determin what parsts should be emissive(it will use the albedo tex as surface color)</li>
+  <li>If you use normal maps, they need to be in unity normal map format</li>
-  <li>To set up PBR, all textures go into their proper names, but Roughness goes into the Occlusion texture(Since path tracing calculates ambient occlusion by default, this texture is not normally needed, and there being no proper place for a Roughness texture in the default material, I have decided this was a good compromise)</li>
+  <li>To set up PBR, all textures go into their proper names, but Roughness goes into the Occlusion texture(Since path tracing gets ambient occlusion by default, this texture is not normally needed, and there being no proper place for a Roughness texture in the default material, I have decided this was a good compromise)</li>
 </ul>
 ## MagicaVoxel Usage
 <ul>